Ace Your Online Class

 Ace Your Online Class is a course designed to help people who have never taken an online college class before, or struggled with one in their first go around.
 The course teaches students how online learning differs from traditional learning, the tools needed for success, the main features of your course, and tips on how to navigate them.

 Thirty instructional videos (4-10 minutes each) split into ten sections will prepare and guide learners through the maze that is your school's Learning Management System, identifying the main features most likely to be used, and strategies for best execution.
 Each video has an accompanying fact sheet that offers a summary of the video, optional resources, and an extra daily challenge for those wishing to take their online mastery to the next level.
-Quizzes and worksheets are also included.

 The course may be taken at whatever pace works best for you, but it is designed to be consumed by watching one video per day for thirty days.
 This suggestion is intentional as it mimics the workflow recommended for tackling your online classes.
 In effect, the hope is that the routine you develop while watching these videos effectively becomes your routine for tackling online coursework.